 Focus and Scope

-Nordic Journal of Comparative and International Education (NJCIE) seeks to analyze current educational discourse, central issues in policy and practice, and their implications for teaching and learning.
-The journal investigates topics through an interdisciplinary lens focusing on new insights and fostering critical debate about the role of education in diverse societies.
-NJCIE is concerned with a wide variety of issues as well as the interplay of local, national, regional and global contexts which are shaping education.
+Nordic Journal of Comparative and International Education (NJCIE) is the only journal in the Nordic countries specifically addressing themes within our field and serves as a connecting node for comparative scholars in, or interested in, the region.
+We invite papers that seek to analyze educational discourse, policy and practice and their implications for teaching and learning, and particularly invites papers investigating topics through an interdisciplinary lens focusing on new insights and fostering critical debate about the role of education in diverse societies.
+NJCIE is concerned with the interplay of local, national, regional and global contexts shaping education.
 The ways in which local understandings can bring to light the trends, effects and influences that exist in different contexts globally highlight the general understanding of Comparative and International Education in NJCIE.

 Peer Review Process

-NJCIE is an open-access, peer-reviewed journal that publishes high-quality, original articles in English, Danish, Norwegian, or Swedish.
+NJCIE is an open-access, peer-reviewed journal that publishes high-quality, original articles in English and all official Nordic languages which includes an English summary.
 The journal will only publish manuscripts that have been through a double blind peer review process.
 This will be conducted by two or more referees whose field of expertise is pertinent to the subject area, at least one reviewer will have no known link to NJCIE or to the author.

 When a contribution is received, the editorial team will first decide whether it is relevant to the journal’s main focus and scope or to the thematic issue, and is of sufficient academic quality.
 All relevant contributions will then go through one or more rounds of anonymous peer review and editing.
 The journal ensures full editorial quality of all submissions.
 The author(s) have both the right and duty to approve or reject the proposed changes and amendments presented during manuscript processing.
 Until the manuscript is published, it will be treated with confidentiality by the editorial team in terms of all personal information.